Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Hedger's Fair Pricing and Market Regularity

 \end{itemize}

-In the following extension of Proposition \ref{prop3.13}, we assume that the hedger's endowment $x_t$ at time $t$ is given and the contract $\cC$ has all cash flows on $(t,T]$ so that $\cC^t = \cC$.
+In the following extension of Proposition \ref{prop3.13}, we assume that the hedger's endowment $x_t$ at time $t$ is given and the contract $\cC$ has all cash flows on $(t,T]$ so that $\cC^t=\cC$.
 We now search for the hedger's fair price for $\cC$ at time $t$ assuming that a replication strategy exists.
-A closely related, but not identical, pricing problem is studied in Section \ref{sec4.2} where we study pricing at time $t$ of a contract initiated at time 0.
+A closely related, but not identical, valuation problem is studied in Section \ref{sec4.2} where we study the valuation at time $t$ of a contract originated at time 0.